comsci-uwc-isak/unit-1-project-Nitieii/README.md

 *)Summerize the total km per each car

-  ① Read the file and split the text into the array
+  ① Input the name of the car

-  ② Calculate the sum of the km
+  ② Check if the number of argument =1

-  ③ Print the total km to the TotalperCar.txt
+  ③ Calculate the total sum of km

- *)Summerize the total car and km per month

- ① Read all the file in car folder and merge files in merge.txt

- ② Read the merge.txt file and split the text into the array

- ③ Count the number of car in each month

- ④ Calculate the sum of the km
+  ④ Show the total Km

- ⑤ Print the number of cars and the total km to TotalPerMonth.txt

 ## 4. Development of the function: Backup